leoxu321/CES-Simulation/README.md

-# COMP3004 Final Project – CES Device Simulator
+# CES Device Simulator

 ## Overview

-This project is a **graphical simulation of a CES (Cranial Electrotherapy Stimulation) medical device**, developed as the final project for **COMP 3004**.
+This project is a **graphical simulation of a CES (Cranial Electrotherapy Stimulation) medical device**.
 The system models the behavior of a real consumer medical device, including **session control, intensity adjustment, safety constraints, persistence, and user interaction through a GUI**.

 The application focuses on **state-based system design**, **user-driven workflows**, and **robust constraint enforcement**, ensuring that invalid or unsafe actions are prevented through software logic.